ah2484/referencechecker/README.md

 # Reference Validator - Open Source Foundation

-A **provider-agnostic, open-source foundation** for reference and employment validation tools.
-Built with modern web technologies and designed for maximum flexibility and developer freedom.
+A **provider-agnostic, open-source foundation** for building employment verification and reference checking systems.
+Built with modern web technologies and designed to democratize enterprise-grade verification capabilities.

+## 🌟 Vision Statement

+> **"To democratize employment verification by providing an open-source, provider-agnostic foundation that enables any organization to build robust reference and employment validation systems with their preferred technology stack."**

 ## 🎯 What This Is